fabri1983/titan256c/README.md

 **(pressing START cycles between them)**

 **A** and **B**.
-A is written in ASM 68k.
-B is written in C.
+Strategy A is written in ASM 68k.
+Strategy B is written in C.
 Interweaving writes beetwen:
 - 2 u32 vars (4 colors from palette) and 1 u16 var (BG color for text ramp effect)
 and